Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Experimental Evaluation

 \subsubsection{Easy Scenarios}

-First, we test Qatten on the easy scenarios to validate its effectiveness.
-Table~\ref{tab:easy-results} shows the median test win rate of different MARL algorithms.
-These results demonstrate that Qatten achieves competitive performance with QMIX and other popular methods.
+First, we validate Qatten on the easy scenarios.
+Table~\ref{tab:easy-results} shows the median test win rate of different algorithms.
+It shows that Qatten achieves competitive performance with QMIX and other popular methods.
 Qatten could master these easy tasks and also works well in heterogeneous and asymmetric settings.
-COMA's poor performance results from the sample inefficient on-policy learning and the naive critic structure.
-Except 2s\_vs\_1sc and 2s3z, IDL's win percentage is quite low as directly using global rewards to update policies brings the non-stationary, which becomes severe when the number of agents increases.
-QTRAN also performs not well, as the practical relaxations impede the exactness of its updating.
+COMA's poor performance may result from the sample inefficient on-policy learning and the unstable baseline because of its naive critic structure \cite{iqbal_actor-attention-critic_2019}.
+Except for 2s\_vs\_1sc and 2s3z, IDL's win percentage is quite low as directly using global rewards to update policies brings the non-stationary, which becomes severe when the number of agents increases.
+QTRAN also performs not well, as the practical relaxations could impede the exactness of its updating \cite{mahajan_maven_2019}.